lwfinger/rtw89/README.md

 ```bash
 options <device_name> <<driver_option_name>>=<value>
 ```
-The available options for rtw89pci are disable_clkreq, disable_aspm, and disable_aspm
+The available options for rtw89pci are disable_clkreq, disable_aspm_l1, and disable_aspm_l1ss.
 The available options for rtw89core are debug_mask, and disable_ps_mode

-Normally, none of these will be needed.
+Normally, none of these will be needed; however, if you are getting firmware errors, one or both of the disable_aspm_* options may help.
+Thay are needed when a buggy BIOS fails to implement the PCI specs correctly.

 ***********************************************************************************************